- My LS

 This outline reflects the position set out in the SRA's latest draft Assessment Specification.
-The assessment design will be reviewed, tested and piloted.
-The assessment design may change as it goes through the testing process.
+The assessment design has been reviewed, tested and piloted.
+The SQE will be implemented from 1 September 2021, as the final design as been agreed.

 SQE1 will include what the SRA is terming the “Functioning Legal Knowledge (FLK) assessments”.
 These are currently designed to be two online multiple-choice assessments of 180 questions, each sat over multiple days.